MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/cannot-remove-remote-shared-mailbox.md

 ---
 title: Can't remove a remote shared mailbox
-description: Provides a workaround for an issue in which you can't remove a remote shared mailbox in Exchange admin center (EAC) because the EAC uses the Remove-Mailbox cmdlet that can't find the specified remote object.
+description: Provides a workaround for an issue in which you can't remove a remote shared mailbox in on-premises Exchange admin center because it uses the Remove-Mailbox cmdlet that can't find the specified mailbox object.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm